-Both newspapers try to operate with limited human and material resources and under harsh economic conditions.
+As all minority newspapers Gundem and Millet are trying to operate with limited human and material resources and under harsh economic conditions.
 That is to say, each newspaper is composed of only three journalists.
 None of them own a printing house; the income of advertisements is low and limited.
 Even the distributions of the two newspapers are undertaken by the journalists themselves.

-It should be important to note that the weakly Gundem while had the right to official advertisement for the year of 2010, has been removed from the official advertisement list provided by the Ministry of Information for the year of 2011 without any explanation.
+It should be important to note that the weekly Gundem while had the right to official advertisement for the year of 2010, has been removed from the official advertisement list provided by the Ministry Information for the year of 2011 without any explanation.
+Gundem is the only minority newspaper which fulfills all the requirements for having the right to publish an official $Page \mid 2$ advertisement.

-Both newspapers now face high amount of compensations on the grounds that they published unsubstantiated news articles about a Greek teacher working in a Minority school in Western Thrace.
+The two weekly newspapers Gundem and Millet now face high amount of compensations on the grounds that they published unsubstantiated news articles about a Greek teacher working in a Minority school in Western Thrace.

-Hara Nikopoulou, the Greek teacher of the Minority primary school at the village of Mega Derio (Buyuk Derbent), whose 'extracurricular' activities have frequently been on the agenda of Minority and nationwide Press and also several websites, applied to the First Instance Court of Rodopi against Gundem and Millet newspapers asking for 1 million Euro compensation per newspaper, claiming that their news related to the homework 'drawing the picture of Allah' that she gave to the students was false.
+Hara Nikopoulou, the Greek teacher of the Minority primary school at the village of Mega Derio (Buyuk Derbent), whose 'extracurricular' activities have frequently been on the agenda of Minority and nationwide Press and also several websites, applied to the First Instance Court of Rodopi against Gundem and Millet newspapers asking for 1 million Euro compensation per newspaper. claiming that their news related to the homework 'drawing the picture of Allah' that she gave to the students was false.

-According to the first court decision, both Gundem and Millet were recently sentenced to pay 150 hundred thousand and 120 hundred thousand Euros compensations respectively as a result of civil law suit, on the grounds that they published unsubstantiated news articles about the Greek teacher, Hara Nikopoulou.
+According to the first court decision, both Gundem and Millet were recently sentenced to pay 150.000 Euro (one hundred fifty thousand Euros) and 120.000 Euro (one hundred twenty thousand Euros) compensations respectively as a result of civil law suit, on the grounds that they published unsubstantiated news articles about the Greek teacher, Hara Nikopoulou.